 The Purple Deck along with its gaffed cards, is one of the best values you can find.
-In addition to getting a unique deck of cards, you are supplied with three of the most useful gaffed cards anywhere.
+In addition to getting a unique deck of cards, you are supplied with three gaffed cards.

 Initialed Card Telepathy – Ted Annemann